mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 because of the differences in the `Authorization callback URL`.

 Once you register your application, you will have a chance to add an application logo.
-Most importantly, you will be given a client ID and a client secret. _The client secret is a password and should be protected as such!_ You will use the client ID in your web application and the client secret in your back end token exchange service.
+Most importantly, you will be given a client ID and a client secret. _The client secret must be kept secret and should never be included in the Ember application's source!_
+You will use the client ID in your web application and the client secret in your back end token exchange service.

 ## Authenticating the Ember app